-In this article, I just showed you a quick start project and mentioned some of the advantages of it.
-JHipster is much more powerful as you can see in the official documentation.
-In my opinion, it is also a good sign if large companies are using the framework, as you can see in this official list.
+In this article, I just showed you a quick start JHipster project and mentioned its advantages.
+JHipster is much more potent, as shown in the official documentation.
+I think it is also a good sign if large companies are using the framework, as you can see in this official list.

-Additionally, JHipster generates a lot of code which includes many libraries which you maybe do not know some of them.
-You can just add or modify the code without learning the fundamentals behind these libraries but this could lead to some future problems.
+JHipster generates a lot of code, including many libraries you may not know.
+You can add or modify the code without learning the fundamentals behind these libraries, which could lead to future problems.

 You should also keep in mind that a JHipster project is more of a big start than a small, lean project start.